 A Quick Re-cap On What Self-limiting Beliefs Are?

-Self-limiting beliefs are beliefs that are established during childhood, through our work experiences, life events or relationships with friends and family.
-The beliefs are generally opinion based rather than fact based, or are a result of a lack of understanding on the specific topic.
+Self-limiting beliefs are beliefs that may be established during childhood, through our work experiences, life events or the relationships we have with friends and family.
+The beliefs are generally opinion based rather than fact-based.
+And are a result of a misunderstanding of a specific topic.
 As time goes on these beliefs are reinforced by our individual emotions and behaviors, so the beliefs become stronger even though they may not be completely accurate.

-Centuries ago the belief that the world was flat kept sailors confined to their own geographic locations – they only ventured out on to the ocean as far as they could see.
+Centuries ago the belief that the world was flat kept sailors confined to their own geographic locations.
+They only ventured out on to the ocean as far as they could see.
 The fear of falling off the edge of the earth limited their ability to explore, and to experience different cultures and continents.
-Of course the world isn’t flat and once this belief was demystified Christopher Columbus discovered America (at least that’s what my history book said)
+Of course, the world isn’t flat and once this belief was demystified, explorers like Christopher Columbus and Hernan Cortes discovered new civilizations.

-On a lighter note, and a bit more 21st century, when we are children the fear of the “boogeyman” and things that go “bump in the night” represent real fears and threats, our first experience with self-limiting beliefs.
+On a lighter note, and a bit more 21st century, when we are children the fear of the “boogeyman” and things that go “bump in the night” represent real fears and threats.
+These fears are our first experience with self-limiting beliefs.

 When you were growing up how often did you jump from the bed to avoid being grabbed by the mythical beast lurking underneath?
-Or maybe you made sure the closet door was closed so that whatever was in there couldn’t get out.
-Or like me you took the 100% failsafe option and just left the lights on.
+Or maybe, before you went to bed you made sure the closet door was closed so that whatever was inside couldn’t get out.

-Of course over time we learn that the boogeyman is only a figment of our imagination and we overcome the fear, because we learn to think realistically and differently about the belief.
-Of course mom and dad helped reinforce the right emotions and behaviors to help us overcome the beliefs.
+Of course, over time we learn that the boogeyman is only a figment of our imagination and we overcome the fear because we learn to think rationally and differently about the belief.
+In addition, mom and dad helped reinforce the right emotions and behaviors to help us overcome the belief.

-When it comes to money and your personal finances, the outcome of some self-limiting beliefs can be detrimental.
+When it comes to money, some self-limiting beliefs can be detrimental.
 Your beliefs about money may keep you in debt, not allow you to save money or keep you from making more money.
 Overcoming these beliefs can be the difference between financial success or staying stuck in your current situation.

 There is Plenty of Time

-If you’re in debt, “plenty of time” allows you to forego the uncomfortable process of being frugal or feeling like you’re having to give something up to work your way out of debt.
+If you’re in debt, “plenty of time” allows you to forego the uncomfortable process of being frugal and budgeting your money.
+It allows you to avoid the feeling that you have to give something up.

 At the end of the day, “plenty of time” is about procrastinating.

-However, if you can kick this self-limiting belief to the curb and take an approach, that although you have plenty of time, you want to make the most of it.
-And making the most of it isn’t just about saving money or making more money rather it’s a way of improving your overall lifestyle.
+Overcoming this self-limiting belief requires a different approach.
+An approach that comes from the perspective that although you have plenty of time, you want to make the most of it.
+And making the most of it isn’t just about money or time.
+It’s about improving the future and your overall lifestyle.

-It’s about looking beyond the negative financial impacts debt has and thinking about the other areas of your life that will be positively impacted when your debt free – your confidence level, your behaviors, the other facets of your life.
+It’s about looking beyond the negative financial impacts debt has and thinking about the other areas of your life.
+Areas that will be positively impacted when your debt free – your confidence level, your behaviors, the other facets of your life.